The Western Renewables Link Environment Effects Statement.

 The Western Renewables Link is a proposed electricity transmission line that will carry renewable energy from western Victoria to homes and businesses across the state and into the National Electricity Market.
 As a significant proposed infrastructure development, the project is subject to an Environment Effects Statement process.

-EES Documents
+EES documents

 View the EES chapters, technical reports and attachments below, or use a keyword search or search by topics of interest.